crcn/tandem-old/docs/development/README.md

+The documentation here is still very much a work in progress.
+I'll continue to develop this stuff out as questions come in about how to build on top of tandem.

 #### Extension Disclaimer

 Tandem is *very* new, so expect APIs to change over time.
 All core libraries follow semantic versioning (`major.minor.patch`). **Major** updates are breaking.